Probate Joint Tenancy vs Tenants in Common Explained

-In this article I explain the differences between Joint Tenants and Tenants in Common, and why the distinction is important when it comes to administering a deceased person’s Estate.
+In this article I explain the differences between Joint Tenants and Tenants in Common, and why the distinction is important when it comes to administering a deceased person’s Estate in Probate.

 Joint Ownership: The Basics